The Evolution of a Great Sicilian Tradition, Shaped by Sculptor Maurizio Lo Castro

 And into the future we go... resistance is futile.

-For available work by Maurizio Lo Castro, visit the catalogue here.
+For available work by Maurizio Lo Castro, visit the full catalogue here.